We all enjoy music and speakers make that possible – but it can be confusing if you’re unsure of how exactly to connect them.

 The good news is that you don’t have to worry too much about the details – it doesn’t matter for basic speaker use, and long as you observe the basic rules you’ll be fine!

-2. Stereos and amplifiers have minimum speaker impedance ratings that they can handle
+2. Stereo and amplifier minimum impedance ratings

 All amplifiers of any type – where it’s a car stereo amplifier, home stereo receiver, home theater amplifier, and so on, have a minimum Ohms (impedance) rating.
 It’s important that you pay attention and don’t exceed the minimum speaker impedance rating.